-The California School of Law does not have a Career Services Office, but the law school refers graduates to a national attorney placement company to help graduates find employment.
+The California School of Law does not have a Career Services Office, but the law school refers graduates free of charge to a national attorney placement company to help graduates find employment.
 The placement company works with graduates after passing the Bar Exam, as well as graduates that have not passed the Bar Exam.
-California School of Law does not guarantee employment for its graduates.
+Graduates should contact Dean for assistance.